kate0543/APT/user_mannual.md

     - Click **Generate** to create the priority list.
     - Click **Reset** to change dataset, programme code, or priority reasons.
     - Alternatively, click **Export CSV** to save the exact priority list file.

+### 5. Note To Update Data

+When getting new data, you need to remove both the old raw data and the corresponding converted clean data.

+For example, for the Source Document Data:
+- Need to regularly check for DDL updates.
+- Remove the existing raw data file: `rawData/ProgrammeCode/Source/SBS Source 24-25.xlsx`
+- Remove the existing converted CSV data: `csvData/ProgrammeCode/Source/SBS Source 24-25_All Assessments Main Campus.csv` (Assuming `csvData` is the output folder)
+- Re-run `ProcessExcelToCSV.vbs`.